CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![image](./media/image64.png)

-## Task 6: Add the Azure AI Search as a knowledge source
+## Task 5: Add the Azure AI Search as a knowledge source
+In this task, you will be adding **Azure AI Search** as a **knowledge source** for your **HR Knowledge Assistant** in **Copilot Studio**.
+You will connect the assistant to the existing search service by providing the endpoint, index name, and authentication key, allowing it to retrieve relevant HR information dynamically.
+This integration enables the assistant to leverage semantic search capabilities, ensuring responses are accurate, contextually relevant, and based on the most up-to-date organizational data.

 1. From the **Overview** page of the agent, select **Add knowledge**.